 A large part of optimizing an image means compressing the file so that it takes up less space.
 Most image optimization tools are designed to lower the quality of your images as much as possible without having a noticeable impact on the way they look.
 That’s called ‘lossy’ optimization.
 There’s also a ‘lossless’ technique that doesn’t shrink an image’s size as much but also doesn’t compromise on image quality.

-This may all sound like a hassle to deal with, but most websites these days employ a lot of images.
+Now, this may all sound like a hassle to deal with, but most websites these days employ a lot of images.
 When you add up all those high-quality graphics, they can use up a ton of space and make your pages take longer to load.
 If there’s something internet users don’t like, it’s a slow-loading site.
 In fact, page load times directly correlate with both your bounce rate and conversions, so you need to keep your site as fast as possible.
+Additionally, slow pages make the user hit the back button.
+This means ranking drop in search engine listings.

 In order to avoid those negative outcomes, it’s important to optimize your WordPress images.
 Here’s how to do it…